The quality of your thoughts is responsible for the quality of your marriage. Learn how to create positive change.

 - Were they fair and kind?

-- Could it of been said another way?
+- Could it have been said another way?

 - Consciously choose the quality of the relationship you want to be in.